PeterKitonga/illustratorlearning/Lesson 02 - Basic Objects II/readme.md

 ### Illustrations

-In the illustrations below, I created shapes using the shape tools and modified the different options for each tool.
+In the illustration below, I created different shapes using the shape tools and modified the different options for each tool.

 ![Illustration Example](../assets/images/lesson-02/illustration-01.png)